DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 ![Completed Feature Variable Cleanup](/code-usages/completed-cleanup.png)

-When the dashboard indicates a variable is no longer used, you can now proceed to "archive" the variable, completing its journey in DevCycle.
+When the dashboard indicates a Variable is no longer used, you can now proceed to "archive" the Variable, completing its journey in DevCycle.

 ## Other Ways to Reduce Feature Flag Tech Debt